Apprenti-401-ProjectOne/ProjectOne/groupAgreement.md

 If those involved are unable to reach a resolution, we will involve the other members of the group, and seek a majority consensus.
 We each pledge to respect the wishes of the group majority.

-Because our team consists of 4 members, it is possible that a majority consensus cannot be reached, and in this event we agree to defer to the team member that has oversight over the defining aspect of the topic at hand.

 For any conflict that cannot be resolved according to these guidelines, we will involve an instructor to mediate as a method of last resort.

 **Workflow:**
- - We will maintain a single repo through GitHub:
+ - We will maintain a single repo through GitHub: https://github.com/Apprenti-401-ProjectOne/ProjectOne
  - All team members act as equal contributors, and will clone the initial master branch with approved scaffolding to their individual local repositories.
  - We will all work on our own branches, push to our branch in GitHub and then PR to the Dev branch
- - The Dev branch requires two other team members to to approve PRs
  - As a group, we will PR from Dev to the Master for major features
  - MVPS will be decomposed into coding and project oriented tasks, which will be individually assigned through Trello.
  - Each developer will create a new feature branch titled appropriately and distinctly to the task.
-Branch names will all be lowercase with no spaces (use _ for any spaces).
+ - Branch names will all be lowercase with no spaces (use _ for any spaces).
  - Once completed, the branch will be submitted for code review and merge consideration through a pull request.
  - Developers agree to frequent A-C-P cycles- pushing only to their current working branch.
  - Commits should be detailed, specific, and complete.